Home Page

 There initially appears to be significant overlap with these criteria.

-For example Passover is listed in Leviticus chapter 23.
-Leviticus 23
+For example the 14th Passover is listed in Leviticus chapter 23.

-The explanation is that the Leviticus appointments were occasions that
+The explanation is that the Leviticus 'appointed feasts' is a reference

-being made to the trumpets being blown over the evening offerings.
+was the blowing of the trumpets over the evening burnt offerings.

-days) the silver trumpets were also to be blown in the morning!
+were also to be blown in the morning upon these days;

 THE MORNING - SILVER TRUMPETS